 Once your online application has been submitted and your supporting documentation has been emailed to international [dot] admissions [at] rdpolytech [dot] ca, your complete application will be assessed to determine if you are admissible to your program of choice.
 If additional information is required to support your application, this will be posted on your account on RDP’s online student portal: TheLoop.
 It is your responsibility to log-in regularly and check the “Applications” section to stay up-to-date on changes to your application.
 Watch “How do I check the status of my application?” for a step-by-step guide (must log into TheLoop to view video).

-Use your Official RDP Letter of Acceptance and proof that you have paid your tuition deposit to apply for your Study Permit.
+Use your Official RDP Letter of Acceptance as proof that you have paid your tuition deposit to apply for your Study Permit.
 Visit the Government of Canada’s website for more information on the study permit application process.
+You are responsible for ensuring your study permit is valid at all times.
 Refugees must also apply to IRCC to obtain a Study Permit.
 Upon proof of Refugee status, these students will pay domestic fees not international fees.

 Although the Office of the Registrar is able to review your “unofficial” or scanned documents in order to admit you to a program and provide a Letter of Acceptance, you must provide official documentation to the Office of the Registrar prior to the first day of classes.
 This is a vital step in the admissions process and you will not be granted “clear” admission until this step has been completed.